unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 	</div>
 </div>

-###<a name="examples"></a>Properties File Examples
+###<a name="examples"></a>Example Properties Files

-Several example properties files can be found in the <em>aperture-tiles/<wbr>tile-generation/<wbr>data</em> directory.
+Several example properties files can be found in the <em>tile-generation/<wbr>data</em> directory.

-- **twitter-local-base.bd** is an example Base properties file for a source dataset (of ID, time, latitude and longitude) where:
+- **twitter-local-base.bd** is a base properties file for a source dataset (of ID, time, latitude and longitude) where:
 	- Raw data is stored in the local file system
 	- Tiles are output to the local file system
-- **twitter-hdfs-base.bd** is an example Base properties file for the same source dataset where:
+- **twitter-hdfs-base.bd** is a base properties file for the same source dataset where:
 	- Raw data is stored in HDFS
 	- Tiles are output to HBase
-- **twitter-lon-lat.bd** is an example Tiling properties file that, in conjunction with either of the base files above, defines a tile set of longitude and latitude data aggregated at 10 levels (0-9).
+- **twitter-lon-lat.bd** is a tiling properties file that, in conjunction with either of the base files above, defines a tile set of longitude and latitude data aggregated at 10 levels (0-9).

 ## <a name="custom-tiling"></a>Custom Tiling Jobs